 Deciding whether you want to go with traditional metal braces or a customized treatment for your teen is always a challenge as there are many different treatment options available from ceramic braces to lingual braces and even braces for teenagers.
 Knowing what your options are and what will work best for your teenager is essential to protecting their oral health – and your wallet.

-When you’re looking for a Hallandale Beach dentist for braces you should know that there are many different types of braces available.
+When you’re looking for a Hallandale Beach dentist for braces for teenagers, you should know that there are many different types of braces available.
 Some of the best types for teens can include things like traditional metal braces, lingual braces, ceramic braces, and even Invisalign in which you wear aligners.
 All of these can have their own different pros and cons.
 Metal braces are smaller often times and are less conspicuous than they have been in the past and the treatment time for them is quite short compared to other options like when a teen wears aligners.
 Since aligners are removable it can sometimes slow down the treatment plan if not worn for 22 hours a day.